 Built facing the sea the theatre has rows of staggered seating in a semi-circle facing a performance area.
 The backdrop to the stage would have been columns and statues that left an open view of the sea.
 The theatre measures 100m in diameter and its semi-circle of stone seating can accommodate an audience of 4,000.
 Archaeologists have uncovered evidence of changes made to the structure over the years including a colorful plastered floor from the Herodian period underneath a later marble floor.

-In 31BC Augustus Caesar gifted the small town of Stratons Tower to Herod the Great.
+In 31BC Augustus Caesar gifted the small town of Straton's Tower to Herod the Great.
 Herod renamed the city Caesarea Maritima in honor of his emperor.
 He spent the next 10-20 years building a magnificent port city which grew to have 100,000 residents and be one of the most famous ports in the ancient world.
-Among the structures were temples, palaces, bathhouses and the amphitheater.
+Among the structures were temples, palaces, bathhouses, and the theater.
 For the next 500 years the theatre was used to present classic Greek and Roman plays, sporting events and gladiator fights.